-Terlingua, a Big Bend area ghost town just won’t die.
+Terlingua, a Big Bend ghost town refuses to die.

-Like thousands of other little towns in Texas, Terlingua ghost town would have dried up and blown away were it not for Texans’ reverence for chili and the advent of our own brand of outlaw country music.
+Like thousands of other little towns in Texas, Terlingua ghost town would have dried up and blown away were it not for Texans’ reverence for chili And the advent of our brand of outlaw country music.

 Chili and Texas Outlaw Country Music saved Terlingua